I’ve been baking whole wheat bread since the beginning of my sourdough journey.

 Now You Are Ready To Bake!

-The day before you wish to bake:
+The day before baking:

 - Wet your hands and knead the dough in the bowl until it comes together and all the ingredients are well incorporated.
 Let the dough rest for 10 minutes.